NEO Planner V4.5

 For a measurement that complies with the rules, NEO Planner calculates, on the

-one hand, the number of recordings per individual stack using the
+the number of recordings per individual stack using the

 sky background,